microsoft/nni/docs/en_US/NAS/FBNet.rst

    pfld_backbone = PFLDInference(lookup_table)

-After creation of the supernet with the specification of the search space and hyper-parameters, we can run below command to start the searching and training of supernet:
+After creation of the supernet with the specification of search space and hyper-parameters, we can run below command to start searching and training of the supernet:

 .. code-block:: bash

    python train.py --dev_id "0,1" --snapshot "./ckpt_save" --data_root "./data/106points"

-The validation accuray will be shown during training, and the model with best accuray will be saved as ``./ckpt_save/supernet/checkpoint_best.pth``.
+The validation accuracy will be shown during training, and the model with best accuracy will be saved as ``./ckpt_save/supernet/checkpoint_best.pth``.

 2. Finetune
 ^^^^^^^^^^^^

-After the pre-training of supernet, we can run below command to sample the subnet and conduct the finetuning:
+After pre-training of the supernet, we can run below command to sample the subnet and conduct the finetuning:

 .. code-block:: bash

    python retrain.py --dev_id "0,1" --snapshot "./ckpt_save" --data_root "./data/106points" \
                      --supernet "./ckpt_save/supernet/checkpoint_best.pth"

-The validation accuray will be shown during training, and the model with best accuray will be saved as ``./ckpt_save/subnet/checkpoint_best.pth``。
+The validation accuracy will be shown during training, and the model with best accuracy will be saved as ``./ckpt_save/subnet/checkpoint_best.pth``.

 3. Export